Send us a message

 Make an enquiry

-Buying and selling a house can be highly stressful if not handled correctly, especially as for most people it will likely be the highest value deal they have ever been involved in.
-However, contact our experienced Residential Property Team and we'll get things moving as smoothly as possible for you, right from the very start.
+Buying and selling a house can be highly stressful if not handled correctly, especially as for most people it will likely be the highest value transaction they have ever been involved in.
+However at Glanvilles LLP, we have a highly experienced and client-focused Residential Property Team who will get things moving as smoothly as possible for you, right from the very start.

 Glanvilles’ residential conveyancing team is friendly and approachable – we will give you straightforward answers to your questions and carry out all the legal work involved in your transaction, swiftly and thoroughly.
 We will keep you up to date with progress and do our utmost to make sure everything meets your specific requirements and deadlines.
 As a Glanvilles’ client, we always put you and your home first.